• Home

 But that's starting to change.

-Multimodal AI models go mainstream: Gemini, GPT-4o, and Claude 3
+Multimodal AI models go mainstream: Gemini, GPT-4o, GPT-4o mini, and Claude 3

 When Google announced its Gemini series of AI models, it made a big deal about how they were "natively multimodal."
 Instead of having different modules tacked on to give the appearance of multimodality, they were apparently trained from the start to be able to handle text, images, audio, video, and more.

-GPT just released GPT-4o, a multimodal model that offers GPT-4 level performance (or better) at much faster speeds and lower costs.
-It's available to all ChatGPT users, and its multimodality means you can quickly create and analyze images, interpret data, and have flowing voice conversations with the AI—among other tasks.
+OpenAI recently released GPT-4o, a multimodal model that offers GPT-4 level performance (or better) at much faster speeds and lower costs.
+It's available to ChatGPT Plus and Enterprise users, and its multimodality means you can quickly create and analyze images, interpret data, and have flowing voice conversations with the AI—among other tasks.

 Similarly, Anthropic claims that Claude 3 has "sophisticated vision capabilities on par with other leading models."
 So, while large multimodal model is a fancy new term, it's basically describing the direction the major LLMs have been going.